-Over the last couple of years he was involved in several exoskeleton projects including a gait rehabilitation exoskeleton, an exosuit project, an open source modular exoskeleton, a research exoskeleton and the VariLeg exoskeleton for paraplegic users.
+Over the last couple of years he was involved in several exoskeleton projects including a gait rehabilitation exoskeleton, an exosuit project, an open source modular exoskeleton, a research exoskeleton and the VariLeg exoskeleton for users with paraplegia.
 Additionally he was involved for three years as an exoskeleton expert in the 2016 Cybathlon.
 Volker is responsible for the technical development of the EduExo.

 Advisor science and technology

 Camila is an Electrical Engineer specialized in biomedical signal processing and gait biomechanics.
 She has a Ph.D. in Biomedical Engineering from Northwestern University, USA.
 Her thesis, done at the Rehabilitation Institute of Chicago, focused on balance recovery of unilateral above-knee amputees to trips during walking.
 She is currently a Post-doctoral Associate at the Rehabilitation Engineering Lab of ETH Zurich, Switzerland.
 She is interested in locomotor control, balance, and rehabilitation, as well as scientific outreach to the general population.
 She supports EduExo with project strategy.

 Christoph holds a PhD in robotics from the University of Freiburg, Germany.
 His research focused on the development of mobile robotic systems.
 He supported the EduExo projects on questions concerning robotics and virtual reality.